 Edwin Furshpan (d.
 2019) completed his doctoral work at Cal Tech in 1955.
 He worked in Bernard Katz’s laboratory in London, where he met David Potter.
 The two went on to work with Steve Kuffler at Johns Hopkins.

-Dr. Furshpan was part of the inaugural Neurobiology Department at Harvard Medical School.
-Throughout his career, he has been an advocate for diversity and inclusion.
+Dr. Furshpan was part of the inaugural Neurobiology Department at Harvard Medical School in 1966.
+Throughout his career, he was an advocate for diversity and inclusion.
 Along with Dr. Potter, he founded the Native American High School Summer Program at Harvard Medical School to increase the number of Native American students attending leading colleges and universities.

 "So we have this meeting, a stormy meeting, and the proposal, as you know, before the meeting, was that Harvard Medical School should undertake, should commit itself, to admitting a substantial number of, as the word was then, disadvantaged students.
 No mention of race, but disadvantaged."